Air

 Changing Places facilities

-Both Belfast International and George Best Belfast City Airports have Changing Places Facilities.
+All the airports listed have Changing Places Facilities.
 The Changing Places in Belfast City is close to the Check In desks in the entrance hall.
 The Changing Places in Belfast International Airport is located in the passenger facilities after going through security.
+The Changing Places in Dublin Airport is located in the Arrivals Hall of Terminal 1.

 Booking assistance